 We also work with a range of collaborative partners including academic departments and programs to create opportunities for students, faculty, staff, and community members to integrate the learning that takes place inside and outside of the classroom.

 The Office of the Dean of Students regularly hires students for the position of student assistant.
 This part-time paid position is available during the academic year.
-The student(s) hired will assist staff members in fulfiling the office’s overall mission to support students by creating a purposeful learning environment that integrates curricular and cocurricular experiences.
+The student(s) hired will assist staff members in fulfilling the office’s overall mission to support students by creating a purposeful learning environment that integrates curricular and cocurricular experiences.

 Assignments will might include customer service, filing confidential documents, and delivering and picking up items relevant to the work of the office from throughout campus and downtown Oberlin.
-Student assisitants also might assist staff with surveys, topical research, marketing and promotion of events and services, and website maintenance.
+Student assistants also might assist staff with surveys, topical research, marketing and promotion of events and services, and website maintenance.